ronkok/Temml/docs/administration.md

 [Mathematical OpenType Fonts]: https://fred-wang.github.io/MathFonts/

-If you want a different math font size, you can edit add a rule to your own page's CSS, like this example:
+If you want a different math font size, you can add a rule to your own page's CSS, like this example:

 ```css
 math { font-size: 125%; }